saltstack/salt/doc/topics/eauth/index.rst

     $ salt -T -a pam web\* test.ping

-Now a token will be created that has a expiration of 12 hours (by default).
+Now a token will be created that has an expiration of 12 hours (by default).
 This token is stored in a file named ``salt_token`` in the active user's home directory.